Alexhb61/graph_algorithms/graph_isomorphism/Canonical_Spectral.md

 # Unique SVD
 We start with the necessary assumption which defines the subclass:
 #### Definition:The graph G is spectrally irregular iff
-#### the adjacency matrix of G lacks a nontrivial eigenvector orthogonal to the vector of all 1s
+#### the weighted adjacency matrix of G lacks a nontrivial eigenvector orthogonal to the vector of all 1s
 Reminder: the trivial vector is the all zero vector.

 #### Theorem: Spectral Irregular Graph -> Unique SVD of Adjacency matrix